erahumed/erahumed/docs/installing_erahumed.md

 A different possibility is that you only have access to the source files, usually compressed in a .tar.gz archive.
-Notice that this would be also the guide to follow if you want to distribute this software to a user that does not have access to the `{erahumed}` repo.
+Notice that this would be also the guide to provide if you want to distribute this software to a user that does not have access to the `{erahumed}` repo.

 In this case, I suggest to use `devtools::install()` (rather than the built-in